-If the complaint is one that could pose immediate risk of physical injury, contact the Department of University Safety at extension 4444.
+If the complaint is one that could pose immediate risk of physical injury, contact Campus Safety Services (CSS) at extension 4444.

 A critical injury is one that meets any of the below criteria, as defined regulation 834 of the Occupational Safety & Health Act.

 a) places life in jeopardy;

 d) involves the fracture of a leg or arm but not a finger or toe;

 e) involves the amputation of a leg, arm, hand or foot but not a finger or toe;